ALTBPalmer/GitPractice/gitcheat.md

 save this version and see how versions track locally and in remote repo.

 did you know? sign in once, then can leave off "-u origin master" business

+This line was added online (remote repo).
+Don't forget to pull to local!